What are you responsible for?

 Completing a visual check of poles and equipment

-Property owners should carry out periodic visual checks to ensure that their service lines, equipment, and infrastructure are in good order.
+Property owners should carry out periodic visual checks to make sure their service lines, equipment, and infrastructure are in good order.

-To ensure your safety, only MainPower approved contractors are permitted to access service boxes, link boxes, kiosks, climb poles, or access pole fuses.
+To ensure your safety, only MainPower-approved contractors are permitted to access service boxes, link boxes, and kiosks, and to climb poles and access pole fuses.

-A printout of this information is available here.
+A printout of the information on this page is available here.

 We’re here to help